aelveborn/gitignore-umbraco/README.md

 ## Options ##

-For security reasons in public projects, be sure to uncomment the following line in .gitignore:
+For security reasons in public projects, web.config is excluded by default.
+Do you want to include web.config in your repository, remove following line:

-\# /web.config
+/web.config

-To ignore the install folder, uncomment the following line.
-This is useful if you deploy live site from git or you don't want temporary install files in git.
+The install folder is excluded by default.
+To include the install folder in your repository, remove the following line:

-\# Install/
+Install/

 ## Contribute ##